-Penalties related to resolution of disputes (that are not breaches of the skill-specific rules or Competition Rules, or breaches of the Code of Ethics and Conduct) can only be applied with the approval of the Chair and Vice Chair of the Competitions Committee (so that there is consistency across skill competitions).
+Penalties related to resolution of disputes (that are not breaches of the skill-specific rules or Competition Rules, or breaches of the Code of Ethics and Conduct) can only be applied with the approval of the Board members responsible for Competitions Committee leadership (so that there is consistency across skill competitions).

-Penalties related to resolution of disputes that are breaches of the skill-specific rules or Competition Rules that were escalated to the Chair and Vice Chair of the Competitions Committee can only be applied with the approval of the Competitions Committee Management Team (so that there is consistency across skill competitions).
+Penalties related to resolution of disputes that are breaches of the skill-specific rules or Competition Rules that were escalated to the Board members responsible for Competitions Committee leadership can only be applied with the approval of the Competitions Committee Management Team (so that there is consistency across skill competitions).